harryt93/room-rover/concept-of-operations.md

 The system shall have a low power standby mode where it monitors for user commands to start.<br>
 <i>Turning the rover on should be as easy as commanding it to start exploring.
 It should be waiting, ready to start exploring as soon as the user requests it to. </i>

+## Scenario 4: Trapped in a Room

+### Scenario
+The rover is exploring a room.
+The door is shut, trapping the rover in the room.
+It continues to explore the room, and simply updates the map to show the door is closed.
+It doesn't specifically recognise that it is trapped.

+## Scenario 5: Stuck

+### Scenario
+The rover is exploring a room, and travels over a pile of clothes on the floor.
+It tips up slightly and it's wheels no longer touch the floor, and it gets stuck.
+It recognises that it's spinning it's wheels, but that there is no change in location, so it assumes it is stuck.
+It attempts to escape by reversing and moving forward a few times, but it doesn't escape.
+It stops, and signals that it is stuck.

+### Derived Requirements:
+The system shall detect when it gets stuck.<br>
+<i>The system should recognise when it gets stuck so that it can make some attempt to get loose.</i><br><br>

+The system shall attempt to free itself when stuck.<br>
+<i>The system should attempt to free itself so that it can continue to explore the room autonomously. </i><br><br>

+The system shall signal if it is truly stuck.<br>
+<i>If the system is truly stuck and can't escape, it should let the user know so that it can be freed.</i><br><br>